evgeniyantipin/evgeniyantipin.github.io/_posts/2018-01-02-how-to-install-arch-linux.md

 Boot from the installation media you've just created and choose **Boot Arch Linux (x86_64)** option from the menu to proceed with the installation.
 Once you system is booted you'll be automatically logged in as a root user.

 ## Partitioning the disk(s)
 To check your current existing drives run `fdisk -l`.
 In the list find a name of the drive you want to install your system to and remember it (something like */dev/sda*).
 For partitioning purposes we'll be using `cfdisk` command.
-Type in `cfdisk /dev/sda` into the terminal.
+Type in `cfdisk /dev/sda` into the terminal and select **gpt** to create new partitioning table.

 ## Installing display manager